Sanjay-t-24/Visual-Search-Using-VLMs/README.md

 This project implements a **Visual Search** engine that accepts an image as input and outputs detailed descriptions, object identification, and potential matches from a database.
 It is designed to be:

-- **E-commerce ready**: Recognize and retrieve products based on images.
+- **E-commerce ready**: Recognize and retrieve products based on images, enabling seamless product discovery and recommendation.
-- **Medical-field applicable**: Search and identify medical tools and places.
+- **Medical-field applicable**: Search and identify medical tools, equipment, and healthcare-related places, aiding medical documentation and resource identification.
-- **Google Colab compatible**: Lightweight and scalable for rapid prototyping.
+- **Google Colab compatible**: Lightweight and scalable for rapid prototyping and easy demonstrations.

 We leverage **Vision-Language Models (VLM)** to bridge the gap between visual and textual understanding.

+> 📢 **Note**: The current demo is tailored for **e-commerce product search**, showcasing product identification and retrieval functionalities.

 ---

 ## 🛠️ Features

 - 🔍 **Image-to-Text Understanding**: Generate captions and labels for input images.
-- 🛒 **Product Recognition**: Match products from a given database.
+- 🛒 **Product Recognition**: Match products from a given database (for e-commerce).
+- 🏥 **Medical Image Search**: Identify and retrieve medical tools or locations from images (expandable).
 - 📍 **Place Recognition**: Identify landmarks and locations from images.
 - 🎯 **Zero-shot Learning**: Minimal or no task-specific training needed.
 - ⚡ **Lightweight Deployment**: Easily run on Google Colab or edge devices.
-- 🛡️ **Scalable**: Extendable to multiple domains like healthcare, fashion, etc.
+- 🛡️ **Scalable**: Extendable to multiple domains like healthcare, fashion, education, and more.

 ---